cmstas/NtupleTools/AutoTwopler/README.md

 - Did you submit a lot of jobs recently?
 It could be that storage space on schedds is clogged.
 See https://twiki.cern.ch/twiki/bin/view/CMSPublic/CRAB3FAQ#User_quota_in_the_CRAB_scheduler.
 In this case, you can use the "get_crabcache_info()" code block in `scripts/misc.py` to purge old crab task metadata if you're sure you won't ever need it again
 - "SUBMITFAILED: Impossible to retrieve proxy...": delete `~/.globus/proxy_for_${USER}.file` and rerun `run.py`.
 This time you will be prompted for a password.
 Submission should go smoothly from there.
 If that doesn't work try to do `voms-proxy-destroy` to kill your proxy and let the scripts automatically make one for you.
 If you have the same issue again, try to follow https://twiki.cern.ch/twiki/bin/view/CMSPublic/CRAB3FAQ#crab_command_fails_with_Impossib.
 Again, if you get the same thing, try doing the `voms-proxy-destroy` again.
 Repeat this alternating technique until you get lucky enough to pass the CRAB trials and tribulations.

+### Changing xsec, kfactor, filteff
+- Has your sample started postprocessing yet?
+No?
+Good.
+Simply update the instructions file to have your new values and the AutoTwopler will pick up the new information
+- If the sample is done already, you can run `scripts/new_xsec.py` (after modifying the bottom part to have the right directories and xsecs).
+This will submit jobs to change branches via condor, and put the output into [input directory]/new_xsec.
+It is up to the user to verify that the xsec was done properly and event count remains the same.
+Then you can just delete the merged files and move in the new ones.
+Note that running the script multiple times will re-submit failed jobs, so re-run until all are done.

 ## TODO:
 - [ ] Make tester class
 - [ ] Put crab output into a folder within hadoop so that not all folders are directly in hadoop, maybe use "80X" or "76X" as the folder, so /hadoop/cms/..../namin/80X/crab_TTJets.....